Join us on Saturday, September 28 for Shaker Schools Homecoming Weekend!

 11 am to 1 pm, High School Oval between the tennis courts and the football field

 A community event for the whole family.
 Celebrate with a ride on the Rocket Car, a bounce house, music and many kid-friendly activities.
 High Schools clubs and sports teams will be there too.

 Kick-off is at 1 pm

 Root for the Raider football team against Solon in the iconic Russell H. Rupp Stadium and enjoy the Shaker Band, cheerleaders and Raiderettes.
 Tickets can be purchased at the gate beginning at 11:30 am on game day.

 Shaker Speaks Series

 Each “Shaker Speaks” event features Shaker alumni who will share their insights and invite participants to listen, learn, discuss and connect about the issues and ideas.
 Proceeds from the event support the Shaker Schools Foundation.

 Only 50 tickets will be available for each event unless otherwise specified.
 Tickets are $50 and each evening will be hosted in Shaker Heights.

 Light refreshments will be served at all events.
-Directions and final event details will be emailed the month prior to the event.
+Directions and final event details will be emailed one to two weeks prior to the event.

 Buy tickets for any or all events by clicking the ticket button below.